O.C. High School Students are Pre-Registering to Vote in Civic Education Drive

 S.A.Y.
 Vote representative makes a presentation at a high school in Santa Ana.
 Photo from S.A.Y.
 Vote.

 S.A.Y.
-Vote is focused on going into spaces where young people congregate including high schools, community colleges, and at community events.
+Vote is focused on going into spaces where young people congregate, including high schools, community colleges, and community events.
 The group recently helped organize a forum with school board and city council candidates.
 And it was students that were asking a lot of the questions, as reported by Voice of OC

 S.A.Y.
 Vote also created a fellowship program for high schoolers in Santa Ana this year.
 More than 100 students applied for the positions, Sarmiento shared.
 “That was really cool to see young people who wanted to get involved,” he said.

+S.A.Y.
+Vote has partnered with the Santa Ana Unified School District in its effort.
 At the Sept.
 10 meeting of the Santa Ana Unified School District Board of Education, the board approved a resolution allowing S.A.Y.
 Vote to visit its campuses during High School Voter Education Weeks to make presentations and help students pre-register and register to vote.

 “We need to recognize that young people are the future leaders of our city here in Santa Ana,” board member Hector Bustos said at the meeting.
 “Their involvement in our political processes really does start now.
 It starts in high school, and it could even start before then.
 And so by helping them understand how to get civically engaged, we're helping them craft and shape their future.”